Last Updated on June 24, 2021 by lindseymahoney

 Vintage Record Player Cabinet

 It was not exactly what I was looking for, but it was a better fit than the squares.
-The table was white and did not go with the color scheme so I painted it a warm green.
+The table was originally white and did not go with the color scheme so I painted it a darker green.

-This is the same paint color that I used on the garage sale cabinet and it helps to tie everything together.
+This is the same paint color that I used on the garage sale music sheet cabinet and it helps to tie everything together.

 I ended up moving this cabinet into the dining room and it looks really nice.